-28 May COVID-19: OCI Foundation hosted by Nigeria’s Minister of Women Affairs, as partnership solidifies (May 22.
+28 May COVID-19: OCI Foundation hosted by Nigeria’s Federal Minister of Women Affairs (FMWA), as partnership solidifies (May 22.
 2020).

 On Friday, May the 22nd, 2020, a high-powered delegation of the OCI Foundation were guests of the Honourable Minister of Women Affairs and Social Development, Federal Republic of Nigeria, Her Excellency, Dame Pauline Tallen.
 The event, which was held at the Headquarters of the Ministry in Abuja, the Federal Capital Territory of Nigeria, was to mark the formal presentation of COVID-19 preventive materials to the staff in the Ministry, by the OCI Foundation.
 Among the materials delivered were hand sanitizers, liquid hand wash soaps, and customised OCI Foundation face masks.
 This is part of the OCI Foundation’s contributions to the fight against the COVID-19 fight in Nigeria.
 The Foundation has also been involved in the donation of food and cash palliatives to some of its members and the general public, and have produced some educative videos to help in enlightenment the public.

 While receiving the materials, the Minister pledged that her Ministry will provide moral and technical support to the OCI Foundation in her quest to sensitize Nigerians on the dangers of breast and cervical cancers.
 She appreciated the organisation’s support and collaboration with the Ministry, and acknowledged their selfless services in the advocacy for girls and women on cervical and breast cancers.